 When irregular wear or damage results from tests, or when wear influences the test results, the use of the tyre shall be discontinued.

 3.13.
-Procedure to assess the flat tyre running mode of run flat tyresProcedure to assess the flat tyre running mode of passenger car run flat tyres
+Procedure to assess the flat tyre running mode of passenger car run flat tyres

 For run flat tyres identified by means of letter code "RF" within the size designation a load/speed test shall be carried out as specified in paragraph 3.13.1. below.